Columbia Estuary Ecosystem Restoration Program

 Understand, conserve, and restore ecosystems in the Columbia River Estuary

-The Columbia Estuary Ecosystem Restoration Program (CEERP) aims to implement an ecosystem-based approach to understand, conserve, and restore the Columbia River Estuary, using science-based strategies and adaptive management to achieve measurable outcomes.
+The Columbia Estuary Ecosystem Restoration Program (CEERP) aims to implement an ecosystem-based approach to understand, conserve, and restore the Columbia River Estuary, using science-based strategies and adaptive management to improve habitat for juvenile salmon.

 Emerging Science